All Episodes

 Thank you very much.

-It means more than you know, Matty.
+It means more than you know, Maddie.

-I I really do thank you, and thanks to everybody.
+I really do thank you.

-Look, at the end of the day, everybody that listens to this show, watches Hannity.
+Look, at the end of the day, everybody that listens to this show watches Hannity.

 We have an unbelievable show tonight.